Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News14/12/2024

-Next year, Ho Chi Minh City University of Education plans to stop considering high school transcripts for admission, even though this is a method with very high admission scores for many years.
+Next year, Ho Chi Minh City University of Education plans to stop considering high school transcripts for admission, even though this is a method with very high admission scores in recent years.
 Thus, the school's admission methods and quota ratios include: 10% direct admission; 10-20% priority admission and admission for specialized students; 40-50% consideration of specialized competency assessment test scores; 20-40% consideration of high school graduation exam scores.

-In previous years, high school transcript scores were used by this school to independently consider admission to the school (10% of the target) or in combination with the ability assessment test scores (30-40% of the target).
+In previous years, high school transcript scores were used by this school to independently consider admission to the school (10% of the target) or in combination with the capacity assessment test scores (30-40% of the target).

 Universities explain that they will no longer consider high school transcripts for admission from 2025.
 (Illustration photo)